MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-operations.md

 ---
-title: Day two operations for mission-critical workloads on Azure
+title: Operations for mission-critical workloads on Azure
-description: Guidance for day two operations for the baseline reference architecture for a mission-critical workload on Azure.
+description: Guidance for operations for the baseline reference architecture for a mission-critical workload on Azure.
 author: robbagby
 categories: networking
 ms.author: allensu